khidhirakmal/the-meat-guy/README.md

 Wireframe : Figma

 ## Usage

 ### Authentication

 - Users can create an account or log in using their email and password.
-- User authentication is handled securely through Firebase Authentication.
+- User authentication is handled securely through Firebase Authentication.\
+- Users who are not authenticated has limited access
+- User assigns role to be administrator or user

 ### Shopping

 - Browse products by category (e.g., beef, lamb, chicken).
-- Search for specific products.
 - View detailed product information, including images and prices.

 ### Cart Management

-- Add products to the shopping cart.
+- Add/Read/Delete/Update products in the shopping cart.
-- Update the quantity or remove items from the cart.
 - Calculate the subtotal, shipping, and total prices.

 ### Checkout

 - Proceed to checkout securely using Stripe.
-- Enter shipping information.
-- Review the order summary.
-- Complete the purchase with payment.
+- Review the order summary and complete the purchase with payment.
 - Receive confirmation and order details.

 ### Wireframes

 - FIGMA

-## Planning and Development Process

-I took inspiration from a few cryptocurrency tracking websites and made a wireframe on Figma.
-The app has to be able to extract latest data from the market.
-So I chose a reliable CoinGecko API.
-The app has to be simple enough for user to understand how to use it and display data intuitively.

-### Problem-Solving Strategy

-I had to break it down into smaller individual components and tackle it one step at a time.
-I had to rely on console.log() most of the time to ensure that I am on the right track.
-My source of knowledge has been supplemented from stackoverflow, mozilla, ChatGPT and YouTube.

 ### Unsolved problems

-Cryptocurrencies: User should be able to all crpytocurrencies.

-NFT: Should be able to access more data when clicking on the NFT.

-Watchlist: User should be able to add cryptocurrencies and NFTs to favourites.
+1. Order details page have some bugs

+2. Users who want to register as administrator should go through another verification method

+3. Implement discount code to offset the final amount

+4. Styling could be improved